 Posted 22 August 2013 - 02:17 PM

 I just finished the 30 day trial for Homeschool Planet through HSBC.
 I like it so much, I decided to buy it last night.
 It handles repeating and sequenced assignments with ease.
 And I can make adjustments quickly if we miss something one day.
 The down side is that it really is a bit on the pricey side.

-- quiverfull likes this
+- lovemy9kids likes this